msd-sajjad007/ultimate-video-downloader/Readme.md

 1. Download the latest release from [GitHub Releases](https://github.com/msd-sajjad007/ultimate-video-downloader/releases)
 2. Extract `UltimateVideoDownloader-v2.0-Windows.zip`
 3. Run `UltimateVideoDownloader.exe` (no installation needed)
-4. **Note**: Antivirus may flag it as unknown¡ªsafe, but add exception if prompted
+4. **Note**: Antivirus may flag it as unknown—safe, but add exception if prompted

 ### Option 3: Build Your Own .exe